2019 Australian Open – Women's singles

 Caroline Wozniacki was the defending champion, but lost in the third round to Maria Sharapova.

-This was the first Australian Open to feature a final set tiebreak.
+This was the first Australian Open to feature a final-set tiebreak.
 When the score in a final set reached 6–6, the first player to reach 10 points and lead by at least 2 points won the set (and the match).
-Katie Boulter and Ekaterina Makarova became the first players to activate this rule in the main draw, with Boulter emerging victorious.
+Katie Boulter and Ekaterina Makarova became the first players to contest this tiebreak in the main draw, with Boulter emerging victorious.

-This was the first major main draw appearance of future world No. 1 and three-time major champion Iga Świątek, who lost to Camila Giorgi in the second round.
+This tournament marked the major main-draw debut of future world No. 1 and six-time major champion Iga Świątek; she lost to Camila Giorgi in the second round.
 Amanda Anisimova became the first player born in the 21st century to reach the fourth round of a singles major.
-Ashleigh Barty also became the first Australian to reach the quarterfinals since Jelena Dokic in 2009.
+Ashleigh Barty was the first Australian to reach the quarterfinals since Jelena Dokic in 2009.

 For the first time since 2009 Wimbledon, all of the top eight seeds reached the third round at a women's singles major.